 When you share the department’s responsibilities across your team, it helps your employees to grow.
 It also lets you focus on higher-level tasks like budgeting, strategy-setting and generating new business.
 But how do you hand things over when you’re used to doing everything yourself (or feel like you can do things better)?

 Delegating effectively starts with good communication.
 Find the right person for each task, give them clear instructions, and offer both praise and constructive criticism, as appropriate.
 Have an open-door policy — a virtual one, if needed — so that the team members you delegate to know they can come to you with questions and concerns.

 4. Encourage work-life balance

-But that’s not enough.
-You also need to set a good example.
-If you stay late every night, you may be unintentionally creating a corporate culture where workaholism is rewarded — and that’s simply not healthy.
+And there’s something else that you can do: Set a good example.
+If you often work late and on weekends, you may be unintentionally creating a corporate culture where workaholism is rewarded — and that’s simply not healthy.
 So, look after your own well-being.
-And if you or your employees are burning the candle at both ends because there’s simply too much to do, consider hiring more full-time staff or bringing in interim support.
+And if you or your employees are burning the candle at both ends because there’s simply too much to do, consider hiring more full-time staff or bringing in consultants.

 5. Expand your network

 New manager tips for success include getting to know and building rapport with others who are working at the same level in your organization.
 You can do this by stepping up cross-departmental collaboration.

 Get to know the directors and principals in sales, marketing, IT, human resources, legal and so on.
 See how the finance team can help improve their key metrics and quarterly results.
-Create opportunities for your staff and other business groups to together to brainstorm strategy.
+Create opportunities for your staff and other business groups to together to brainstorm on strategy.
 By building and strengthening relationships throughout the organization, you’ll help foster a more cohesive workforce.
 You’ll also be honing your business acumen — a definite asset as you continue to advance in your career.